An Approximation of Theta Functions with Applications to Communications: The Theta Series and Flatness Factor of a Lattice

 We first depict the accuracy of the approximation $\Theta_{\Lambda}^{\mf{A}}(q)$ for some of the well-known lattices tabulated in Table~\ref{tab:lattices}.
 We choose $q = e^{-\frac{1}{2\sigma^2}}$ and interpret $\Theta_{\Lambda}^{\mf{A}}(e^{-\frac{1}{2\sigma^2}})$ as a function in the variable $\sigma^2$.
 The choice of this specific indeterminate $q$ will be clarified in the subsequent sections of this article.

 From Figure~\ref{fig:theta_compare} it is visible that the approximation is accurate in the considered cases, even as the dimension increases.
-An additional common but naive way of approximating the theta series is by simply considering the first term in the power series expression, that is, $\Theta_{\Lambda}(q) \approx 1 + \kappa(\Lambda)q^{\lambda_1}$.
+A naive way of approximating the theta series is by simply considering the first term in the power series expression, that is, $\Theta_{\Lambda}(q) \approx 1 + \kappa(\Lambda)q^{\lambda_1}$.
 In Figure~\ref{fig:leech_sum} below, we compare the derived approximation $\Theta_{\Lambda}^{\mf{A}}(q)$ with this truncated sum on the Leech lattice $\Lambda_{24}$.
-While our approximation accurately approximates the theta series $\Theta_{\Lambda_{24}}(q)$, the truncated sum very quickly diverges from the actual function.
+While our approximation accurately approximates the theta series $\Theta_{\Lambda_{24}}(q)$, the truncated sum very quickly diverges from the actual function, as is to be expected.

-The error term in the expression from Theorem~\ref{thm:theta_approx} arises from the estimation of lattice points in an $n$-sphere, \emph{i.e.}, the estimation of $\Sigma_{\Lambda}(r)$.
-The original proof of Lemma~\ref{lem:lipschitz} in \cite{lang} is not constructive, and does not offer any insight into the involved constant.
-Accurately counting lattice points in more general domains is a topic of the utmost interest lattice theory.
+\begin{remark} The error term in the expression from Theorem~\ref{thm:theta_approx} arises from the estimation of lattice points in an $n$-sphere, \emph{i.e.}, the estimation of $\Sigma_{\Lambda}(r)$.
+In its full generality, this is a hard problem.
+For instance, the original proof of Lemma~\ref{lem:lipschitz} in \cite{lang} is not constructive, and does not offer any insight into the involved constant.
+Accurately counting lattice points in more general domains is a topic of the utmost interest in lattice theory.
 In \cite{fukshansky}, an upper bound on the quantity $|\Lambda \cap P|$, where $\Lambda \subset \R^n$ is a full lattice, and $P \subset \R^n$ an arbitrary polytope of dimension $n' \le n$, is given.
 Further, \cite{widmer} gives an upper bound on $\left|\Lambda \cap S\right|$, where $S \subset \R^n$ is a bounded domain, of general \emph{narrow class} $s \ge 1$.
-Both mentioned results are however so general, that the upper bounds are not tight, even for low-dimensional, well-conditioned lattices.
-Hence, accurately estimating the error term involved in our approximation is currently out of reach.
-However, note that while the approximation can be worse for strongly skewed lattices, due to Theorem~\ref{thm:lattice_equivalent} proved later in this article, we will not need to deal with lattices that are not well conditioned.
-Consequently, our approximation will suffice.
+Both mentioned results are however so general, that the upper bounds are not tight, even for low-dimensional, well-conditioned lattices. \end{remark}